The Supreme Court’s Presidential Immunity Decision

 Justice Sonia Sotomayor’s Dissent

 The main dissent, penned by Justice Sonia Sotomayor and joined by Justices Elena Kagan and Ketanji Brown Jackson, condemns the majority’s immunity allowances and writes that they are “disastrous” for democracy.
 Justice Sotomayor writes that the scope of the majority’s decision, in its insulation of presidents to escape criminal accountability “reshapes the institution of the Presidency.”
 The majority “invents immunity through brute force,” she writes.
-According to Justice Sotomayor’s dissent, the majority opinion has no meaningful textual or precedential support.
+According to Sotomayor’s dissent, the majority opinion has no meaningful textual or precedential support.

 Justice Sotomayor argues that the majority achieves this in three moves.
 The first is the creation of a category of actions deemed “core constitutional powers” that, when applied to the facts of the indictment, expands the core powers concept “beyond any recognizable bounds.”
-The next move, she says, goes further to create a presumption of immunity for all official acts, which can only be overturned if the government can show that prosecuting such acts would not pose “dangers of intrusion on the authority and functions of the Executive.”
-What kind of prosecution might not pose dangers in the Court’s estimation, writes Justice Sotomayor, is a mystery.
+The next move, she says, goes further to create a presumption of immunity for all official acts, which can be overturned only if the government can show that prosecuting such acts would not pose “dangers of intrusion on the authority and functions of the Executive.”
+What kind of prosecution might not pose dangers in the Court’s estimation, writes Sotomayor, is a mystery.
 Notably, she writes that this presumption of immunity also encompasses the core activities.
 This presumption of immunity functionally nullifies any meaningful distinction between official and unofficial acts, she argues, because the majority requires that for actions to be unofficial, they must be “manifestly or palpably beyond [the president’s] authority”—and it asserts that motive cannot be used in determining the dividing lines between those two categories.

 “Under the majority’s test, if it can be called a test, the category of Presidential action that can be deemed ‘unofficial’ is destined to be vanishingly small,” Sotomayor writes.